 About Mark

-Spring has a successful record of dealings with union locals from the Teamsters, UFCW, IBEW, Laborers, SEIU, Steelworkers, and Stationary Engineers.
+Spring has a successful record of dealings with union locals from the Teamsters, UFCW, IBEW, Laborers, Machinists, SEIU, Steelworkers, AFSCME, and Stationary Engineers.
 He negotiates union contracts, handles ULP charges, resolves grievances, represents clients at grievance arbitrations, and manages secondary picketing issues and other strike-related litigation and matters.
 In addition, Spring assists non-union employers with union avoidance efforts.
 He also counsels employers during union campaigns.

 Spring also maintains a significant litigation prevention practice, advising national and regional clients on adopting employment policies and managing challenging personnel problems in compliance with California law.
-Spring has also represented public figures, elected officials, executives, and athletes in high-profile sexual harassment lawsuits and investigations.
+He has also represented public figures, elected officials, executives, and athletes in high-profile sexual harassment lawsuits and investigations.

 contact me